 Here it is again.
 Take another look:

-Like you, my eyes were immediately drawn to the beeline from Awareness to Action.
+Like you, perhaps, my eyes were immediately drawn to the line from Awareness to Action.

 Yet, when I pause to zoom out, I see that there’s a lot more going on here.
 There’s a much, much bigger picture.

 While everything about this cycle is unique to the individual, here are…

 1–SLOW DOWN.
 Before jumping into action, it’s okay to pause.
 In fact, it’s often recommended to check myself, first.
 If I’m not where everyone else is–all the time–that’s okay.
 It’s okay to take the path at my own pace rather than to rush into something without facts and perspective.
 In fact, it’s even more meaningful to personalize my path, to make it mine, and to own it, for better and for worse.
 And it may be more authentic to learn and grow in the manner most appropriate for me, albeit acknowledging my privilege to do so all along the way.
 Yet just to keep moving forward…

 2–History Matters.
 The more I do Information Gathering about history, the more my Analysis of the present and future changes.
 Those two parts of the cycle are so powerful to me, and, really, it’s where I find myself much of the time.
 Simply put, the more I know, the more I grow.
 For example, embracing the historical context that the USA was built by white men for white men [like me] to succeed implores me to acknowledge my white privilege.
 Without an historical perspective, the phrase white privilege doesn’t mean the same thing to me or have the same impact on me.